ksivamuthu/couchbase-mobile-portal/md-docs/_20/couchbase-lite/swift.md

 In the example above, the pattern to  match is a word, the full-text search query matches all documents that contain the word 'buy' in the value of the `doc.name` property.

+The pattern to match can also be in the following forms:

+- **prefix queries:** the query expression used to search for a term prefix is the prefix itself with a '*' character appended to it.
+For example, `"'lin*'"`.
+- **phrase queries:** a phrase query is a query that retrieves all documents that contain a nominated set of terms or term prefixes in a specified order with no intervening tokens.
+Phrase queries are specified by enclosing a space separated sequence of terms or term prefixes in double quotes (").
+For example `"'"linux applications"'"`.
+- **NEAR queries:** A NEAR query is a query that returns documents that contain a two or more nominated terms or phrases within a specified proximity of each other (by default with 10 or less intervening terms).
+A NEAR query is specified by putting the keyword "NEAR" between two phrase, token or token prefix queries.
+To specify a proximity other than the default, an operator of the form "NEAR/<N>" may be used, where <N> is the maximum number of intervening terms allowed.
+For example `"'database NEAR/2 "replication"'"`.

 Full-text search is supported in the following languages: danish, dutch, english, finnish, french, german, hungarian, italian, norwegian, portuguese, romanian, russian, spanish, swedish and turkish.

+### Ordering results

 It's very common to sort full-text results in descending order of relevance.
 This can be a very difficult heuristic to define, but Couchbase Lite comes with a fairly simple ranking function you can use.
 In the `OrderBy` array, use a string of the form `Rank(X)`, where `X` is the property or expression being searched, to represent the ranking of the result.